Strengthening Rural Youth Development through Enterprise

 Results of Phase 1

-A total of 14,627 young women and men have successfully graduated from the STRYDE program, as of January 2015.
+A total of 15,552 young women and men have successfully graduated from the STRYDE program.
 The majority of STRYDE alumni are engaged in gainful employment.
-They have increased their incomes by an average of 233 percent, with 70 percent now saving regularly – a sevenfold increase from before the training.
-Of the beneficiaries who have completed training, 29 percent are currently running micro- and small enterprises, 36 percent are engaged in farming, 13 percent have found wage employment and 9 percent have returned to school.
+They have increased their incomes by an average of 133 percent, with 90 percent now saving regularly – a ninefold increase from before the training.
+Of the beneficiaries who have completed training, 30 percent are currently running micro- and small enterprises, 37 percent are engaged in farming, 11 percent have found wage employment and 6 percent have returned to school.

 Overall, STRYDE has helped participants become better equipped to find employment, to establish or enhance businesses, and to provide reliable sources of income for themselves and their families.
 As a comprehensive package of youth employment services, STRYDE represents a model and important learning opportunity for future youth intervention programs.